metapsy-project/metapsyDocs/content/databases/ocd-psyctr/_index.en.md

 #### General Description

-The `data-ocd-psyctr` dataset is a meta-analytic research domain [MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf) on psychotherapy for adults with obsessive-compulsive disorder (OCD).
+The `ocd-psyctr` dataset is a meta-analytic research domain [MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf) on psychotherapy for adults with obsessive-compulsive disorder (OCD).
 This MARD is part of the  [Metapsy project](https://www.metapsy.org/).
 The dataset contains study information and effect size data of trials that report the effect of psychotherapy on OCD symptoms.

 This dataset includes **psychotherapy vs. control ('psy vs ctr')** comparisons.
 Effect sizes are provided for outcomes at post-test.
 The protocol describing the main meta-analytic project using the database can be accessed [here](https://archive.org/details/osf-registrations-n3rxf-v1).